oliversarmy/oliversarmy.github.io/_posts/2015-7-08-MajoricListTo999.md

 ---
 layout: post
-title: Majoric System English List - 0 to 999
+title: Majoric System English List
 ---

+## Majoric Alphabetical groupings - 0 to 999

 This is a list of words for the Majoric System, which is a cross between the Major System and Dominic System.

 note: This is not a list for the Major System, as the letter mappings and logic rules are different!

-#####0                  (22 words):
-oi, oo, ooo, oooo, oy, sax, say, sea, see, sex, sexy, sioux, six, so, sou, soy, soya, sue, zoo, zz, zzz, zzzz

 #####1                  (18 words):
 a, ax, axe, ay, aye, ta, tae, tai, tax, taxi, tea, tee, tie, to, toe, too, toy, tux